7 Steps to Starting a Successful 501(c)(3) Charitable Nonprofit

 From Business Plan to Fundraising

 The number of charitable nonprofits has proliferated in recent years.
-As of 2013, there were nearly a million such organizations in the US.
+As of 2013, there were nearly a million such organizations in the US according to the Urban Insitute.

 We're talking about "public" charities, the kind most of us support with our donations.
 They are called 501(c)(3) tax-exempt nonprofits.

 We're most familiar with public charities like the American Red Cross or your favorite museum.
-They make up about two-thirds of nonprofits overall.
 The number of public charities has grown rapidly, much faster than other types of nonprofits.

 Unfortunately, not everyone who starts a charity has thought out his or her idea.
 Don't make the mistake of just jumping into the nonprofit arena.
 Think carefully before starting your charitable nonprofit and follow these steps.

-Having a passion for your cause is important, but remember that a nonprofit is essentially a business, and you need to be realistic in starting one.
+Having a passion for your cause is essential, but remember that a nonprofit is primarily a business, and you need to be realistic in starting one.

-A nonprofit is simply another version of a business.
-You need to have at least as much money coming in as going out even to survive, much less succeed in your mission.
-Many nonprofit start-ups launch on a wing and a prayer rather than a well-thought-out plan.
+Nonprofits are very similar to for-profit businesses in many respects.
+For instance, you need to have at least as much money coming in as going out even to survive, much less succeed in your mission.
+Many nonprofit start-ups launch on a wing and prayer rather than a well-thought-out plan.
+Here are some "plans" you need to have in place before you startup or soon afterward.

 Make Sure That Your Organization Will Actually Qualify as a Nonprofit